FAMILY FUN SERVICE

 ACTIVITY:

 Animals are a beautiful part of our world.
 Heavenly Father created them to serve us and to help us learn kindness and gentleness.
-To take care of a puppy or a kitty is a big job.
+Taking care of a puppy or a kitty is a big job.

 THE WHITE KITTEN